uk8380/Image-Classification-CNN-Keras/README.md

 # SA-b-PET-ANIMAL-CLASSIFIER

 # ALGORITHM:
-1.Import libraries  required.
+1. Import libraries  required.
-2.Load dataset through local or drive link.
+2. Load dataset through local or drive link.
-3.Train the datasets.
+3. Train the datasets.
-4.Train the model with neural networks.
+4. Train the model with neural networks.
-5.Compile the code.
+5. Compile the code.
-6.Fit the model and check accuracy.
+6. Fit the model and check accuracy.
-7.Evaluate performance on test dataset.
+7. Evaluate performance on test dataset.

 ## PROGRAM:
 ```